ElfatihZiad/realtime-market-data-pipeline/README.md

-# Realtime Financial Market Data Visualization and Analysis
+# A real-time financial data streaming pipeline and visualization platform

 # Introduction